nashid/eagleplus-pub/README.md

 However, if you want to rerun the experiment, you should clean the done file first.

 ### Analyze results
 After execution, run `python analyze_results.py LIB VER` under `EAGLE` directory to analyze the results for rules 1-16.
-Use `pythonanalyze_results_distributed.py` for the new rules regarding distributed versus non-distributed training and inference (e.g., rule 17).
+Also under `EAGLE`, use `python analyze_results_distributed.py` for the new rules regarding distributed versus non-distributed training and inference (e.g., rule 17).
 It will generate a `.csv` file which contains the api and input that cause inconsistent outputs.
 It contains four column: `rule, api_name, Linf, result_file`.

 Noted that `EAGLE\config.py` defines a parameter `DATA_DIR` which is the location where all the input and output files are stored.
 Be sure that it is a valid path.